 That's why Congress created the National Flood Insurance Program (NFIP) in 1968, to insure property owners could buy flood insurance as most homeowner policies DO NOT cover flooding.
 NFIP insurance is available to homeowners, renters, and business owners if their community participates in the NFIP, as these communities agree to adopt and enforce ordinances that meet or exceed FEMA requirements to reduce the risk of flooding.

 Flood Insurance for Your Home & Contents

 Flood insurance treats your home (building) and contents separately, so if you're required to buy this insurance you get to decide whether to include contents in your policy (extra cost) and note that the land on which your home sits, isn't covered.
 The first covers your building, the latter covers your possessions; neither covers the land they occupy.
 To give you a better idea of what's covered:

 - Sandbags, supplies and labor up to $1,000 to protect insured buildings from flooding.

 - Cleanup after a flood and …

-- The insured building, foundation, stairways, staircases, elevators and dumbwaiters, unpainted drywall and ceilings, including fiberglass insulation.
+- Insured building – from the foundation, staircases, unpainted drywall and ceilings, including fiberglass insulation.

 - Electrical and plumbing systems and required utility connections, furnaces, heat pumps, central air-conditioning equipment and water heaters.

-- Refrigerators, cooking stoves, and built-in appliances likes dishwashers.
+- Appliances – refrigerators, cooking stoves, and built-in appliances likes dishwashers.